Tuition fee deposits for Masters applicants

 Once you accept your unconditional offer you will receive an email requesting that you complete the Deposit and Exemption message in your application portal to confirm your funding.
 You should select US Federal Loan recipient from the options given.

-There is no need for you to provide any evidence as the funding is arranged internally by the University, so you will automatically be exempted from paying the deposit once your loan is confirmed.
+There is no need to provide any evidence as the funding is arranged internally by the University, so you will automatically be exempted from paying the deposit once your loan is confirmed.

 I will be studying at the University of Leeds Language Centre.
 Do I need to pay the deposit?